 - Returning juniors can now be signed up via Webcollect.
 When you renew your family membership, add the number of junior sailing places you would like.
 There will be a form to fill in for each child when you check out.

-- Please sign up by the end of February.
+- Please sign up by March 1st.
 After this date please e-mail to check availability.

 Would all parents please make themselves conversant with our Parents' Responsibilities page